kavia-common/personal-study-tracker-223925-223980/WebFrontend/README.md

 ## Accessibility & Validation
 - Basic client-side validation is implemented on forms.
-- Errors from backend are surfaced as user-friendly messages.
+- Errors from backend and Supabase are surfaced as user-friendly messages on the pages.

 ## Security Notes
 - No secrets are hardcoded.
 - Only JWT is stored (localStorage fallback).
 Consider rotating/short-lived tokens and refresh tokens in production environments.
+- Only the Supabase anon public key is used on the frontend.